Session Format Options

 Short Course (3 hours): SLP and Audiology Topics

-Short Courses are oral seminars that provide instruction with emphasis on clinical applications and/or science backed by appropriate levels of evidence.
-Presenters must demonstrate recognized expertise in their area and have experience presenting continuing professional education programs.
+Short Courses are invited oral seminars that provide instruction with emphasis on clinical applications and/or science backed by appropriate levels of evidence.
+Presenters, who are invited by the Convention Program Committee, demonstrate recognized expertise in their area and have experience presenting continuing professional education programs.
 Material being presented must be at the Intermediate level or above, and no more than three presenters per course is preferred.
 Short Courses are ticketed courses with an additional fee for attendance.
-Presenters are required to submit a copy of their handout to ASHA in advance, as ASHA will be responsible for distributing a CD with all handout files.
+Presenters are required to submit a copy of their handouts to ASHA in advance; Short Course ticket holders will receive online access to presentation materials.